puzzle/ansible-training/content/en/docs/01/01/_index.en.md

 * Create a `README.md` file with a description of your repository
 * Add and commit the file `README.md` with an appropriate commit message.
 * Don't push your changes yet
-* Push your changes to the remote repository on gitea

 {{% details title="Solution Task 2" %}}